MISD Return to In-Person Learning 2022-2023

 Attendance

 We know that consistent, in-person attendance equates to the best learning outcomes for our students.
 During COVID, attendance rates across the state and nation dipped.
-As we shift our mindsets back to what we hope is a more normal school year with “pre-pandemic” operations, we will be laser-focused on encouraging excellent attendance in 2022-23.
+As we shift our mindsets back to “pre-pandemic” operations, we will be focused on encouraging excellent attendance.

 Please know that we will never encourage students to attend school when they are sick.
 However, this year we must make a concerted effort to ask parents to prioritize outstanding student attendance, scheduling family vacations and doctor appointments outside of school hours.